11ty/11ty-website/src/docs/plugins/image.md

 		svgShortCircuit: false,

 		// SVG file sizes can report the compressed size
+		// Added in v3.1.8
 		svgCompressionSize: "",

 		// allow svg to upscale beyond supplied dimensions?
+		// Added in v3.1.8
 		svgAllowUpscale: true,

+		// always rotate the image to enforce correct orientation from EXIF metadata
+		// Added in v3.1.9
+		fixOrientation: false,

 		// the file name hash length
 		hashLength: 10,